Ubinazhip/turtle_zindi/README.md

 Top 5 mean average precision (mAP)

 # Train
 - We have divided the dataset into 5 folds.
-In order to be able to recognize 'new turtle', we don't include one of the turtles into the training set, but include it into the validation set.
+In order to be able to recognize 'new turtle', we included the extra images as a separate class.
-- There were huge class imbalance, so we used WeightedRandomSampler
+- Since the 'new turtle' class caused class imbalance, we used WeightedRandomSampler
 - For augmentations, we have used [albumentation](https://albumentations.ai/).
 ```python
 transforms = albumentations.Compose([